gdoy1/CFB_Reticulated/README.md

 ### Features:

-The dashboard comes with an 'About' feature that enables users to gather some information about the >
+The dashboard comes with an 'About' feature that enables users to gather some information about the project

 Other features include the boxes shown containing key information, these include -total items prescribed